 Ironically, life in Bennvika’s more established provinces might well have been easier for Ezrina and Jezna than it was in the western reaches of the new province of Bastalf.
 In other areas of Bennvika, more and more progressive attitudes to homosexuality were spreading but in many Hentani communities the old laws of the tribe were still enforced with Bennvika turning a blind eye to such things in the hope of avoiding stirring up a rebellion.

 The idea that life in other provinces might have been easier appears to have been unknown to Ezrina and Jezna.
-In 1518 AU, when the death of Jezna’s grandfather left her in charge of the farm, her grandmother having died some time earlier, Ezrina went to live with her there, telling her own parents that she was going there simply with the intention of helping her friend run the place.
+In 1518 AU, when the death of Jezna’s grandfather left her in charge of the farm, her grandmother having died some time earlier, Ezrina went to live with her there.
+Her own adoptive parents had both passed on by this point.

 However, after an all-too-brief period of the two living happily together, the rising tax levels imposed on them by the Bennvikans turned running the farm profitably into a task well beyond the capabilities of a pair of inexperienced teenagers, and when the bailiffs came demanding the overdue taxes be paid the following day, Ezrina and Jenza made their escape overnight, leaving everything behind them.

 After this, they lived together for some years, high up in a tenement block in Lithrofed, working as dancers.
-It is unclear how much contact they had with Ezrina's adoptive parents after this point, and dancing for customers became their life their until their involvement in the conflict between Silrith Alfwyn and Jostan Kazabrus began.
+This was their life their until their involvement in the conflict between Silrith Alfwyn and Jostan Kazabrus began.

 Photo courtesy of Mathias Huysmans at Unsplash.